Skip to content

 For a more in-depth look at the bidding process in full, check out our guide on the entire bidding process for a full rundown.

-Review the documentation
+Review the plans and documentation

 Once you get a hold of the bid documents, you shouldn’t waste any time reviewing the instructions to bidders section.
 These instructions are vital for gathering the information necessary to complete the rest of your bid and estimate.